whu769/DSC180Q1Project/README.md

 # DSC180Q1Project
 DSC180 Project.
 Goal is to create a search algorithm and train it on the CodeSearchNet corpus.

+# Introduction

+# Our process

+# How this Repo is Constructed (Currently)

+## Folders

+Dataset/Testing Folder: This is where the query and annotations csv files are for testing our model results.

+csv_output Folder: This is where csv output files are put into when we're predicting results of queries.

+WH Folder: This is where all of William Hu's older code files are.
+They're now put there as prior research.

+## Python Files & Jupyter Notebooks

+relevanceeval.py: This file was taken from the CodeSearchNet repository (Link: https://github.com/github/CodeSearchNet) and is used to measure the NDCG score of our predictions

+test.ipynb: This file is the "testing" grounds of our project so far.
+Has most of the code where the model is trained.

+generate_results.ipynb: This file is where the output of our csv is compared to the results of the annotations.csv file.

 # Setup Instructions